-In the past, lease agreements would rarely include terms and conditions that discuss flexible lease options, such as expansion, contraction, renewal, and termination rights.
+In the past, commercial lease agreements would rarely include terms and conditions that discuss flexible lease options, such as expansion, contraction, renewal, and early termination rights.
 However, with more people adopting flexible work policies, we expect to see such provisions included in leases more often.
-If you’re interested in discussing flexible options, speak with your advisor to develop a plan and potential lease agreement to present to your landlord.
+If you’re interested in discussing flexible options, speak with your real estate advisor to develop a plan and potential lease terms to present to your landlord.

-Think twice the next time your lease expiration is approaching.
-Don’t fall into the renewal option trap.
-Realize that it’s a quick and easy solution, but also that it will likely cost you and your organization money in the long run.
-Make the right decision for your company and take the money that’s sitting on the table.
+Think twice the next time your commercial lease expiration is approaching.
+Don’t fall into the lease renewal option trap.
+Realize that it’s a quick and easy solution, but will also cost you and your organization money in the long run.
+Make the right decision for your company and negotiate lease terms when it comes time to renew.